- Scabies is a skin condition caused by mites (tiny insects) that burrow in the skin.

 How is scabies diagnosed?

-You should see your health care provider if you think you have scabies.
+You should see your health care provider (HCP) if you think you have scabies.
 He/she will diagnose scabies by a physical examination of the rash.
-Your health care provider may sometimes take a scraping of the rash to look under the microscope to look for mites, fecal matter from the mite, mite eggs, or parts of eggs.
+Your HCP may sometimes take a scraping of the rash to look under the microscope for mites, fecal matter from the mite, mite eggs, or parts of eggs.

 How is scabies treated?